Dave Rowntree: Campaigns

 Rowntree has campaigned against prosecution of internet music filesharers.
 He is a member of the Advisory Council of the Open Rights Group, a United Kingdom-based digital rights NGO.
 When asked on Blur's website how he felt about their single "Out of Time" being leaked on the internet before its release, he replied "I'd rather it gushed".

 Rowntree is a founding director of the Featured Artists Coalition.

 In May 2016, he organised a celebrity "Star Boot Sale" to raise funds for mobile health clinics to help Syrian refugees and host Jordanians in need.
-Stars manning the stalls included Hot Chip, Melanie C, KT Tunstall and Badly Drawn Boy, with Phil Daniels as auctioneer for special lots like Kylie Minogue's handbag.
+Stars manning the stalls included Hot Chip, Melanie C, KT Tunstall and Badly Drawn Boy, with Phil Daniels as auctioneer for special lots, like Kylie Minogue's handbag.

 Other interests

 Rowntree obtained a full pilot's licence in 1995.

-Rowntree has held a foundation licence for amateur radio in the UK since 2012 using the callsign M6DRQ.
-He upgraded his licence in 2016 to full, with the new callsign M0IEG.
+He has held a foundation licence for amateur radio in the UK since 2012, upgrading to a full licence in 2016.
+His callsign is M0IEG.

 Personal life

-In 1994, Rowntree married Paola, a Canadian woman.
+In 1994, Rowntree married Paola Marra, a Canadian woman.
 They divorced in the early 2000s.
+In 2024, Mara, who had been living with terminal bowel cancer since 2021, travelled to Dignitas in Switzerland to take her own life.
+Rowntree offered to accompany her, but she declined.

 In 2007, he was dating Michelle de Vries.

 In the early 1990s, Rowntree was a heavy drinker.
 He stopped drinking alcohol in 1993 after a particularly heavy drinking session with members of the band Siouxsie and the Banshees.
 However, several years later, he began a cocaine habit.
 This led to a public incident in 2003 when, during a TV interview of Blur for MuchMusic by Canadian journalist Nardwuar the Human Serviette, Rowntree was seen mocking and physically intimidating Nardwuar throughout the interview.
 Rowntree has apologised several times since for his behaviour, saying that "the day after a cocaine binge I'd sometimes fly into a murderous rage, and that this was the case on that day".
-By 2007, he stated that he had stopped using drugs and was "active in the recovery community".
+Nardwuar accepted Rowntree's apology on Twitter.
+By 2007, Rowntree stated that he had stopped using drugs and was "active in the recovery community".
 He keeps a clip of the interview on his phone, to watch if he ever considers relapsing into drug use.
+Nardwuar later said of Rowntree's apology "It's so nice of him.
+I love the fact that someone is using my interview for motivational purposes."

 Rowntree is a trustee on the board of Release, a charity that campaigns for evidence-based drug policies founded on principles of public health.